patterns-app/patterns-devkit/README.md

 ### Modern Data Pipelines

-Snapflow is a framework for building **end-to-end functional data pipelines from modular components**.
+Snapflow is a framework for building **end-to-end functional data pipelines** from modular components.
 Snapflow abstracts over underlying database, runtime, and storage resources with functional, type-aware data graphs that operate on streams of **immutable** `datablocks`.
 These graphs are composed of discrete `pipes` written in python or SQL that operate on `datablocks` and connect to form end-to-end data pipelines, from API extraction to SQL transformation to analysis, modeling, and